The 7 Best Balance Transfer Credit Cards of June 2025

 Getty Images

 Advertising disclosure: Some of the links in this post are from our sponsors.
-We provide you with accurate, reliable information.
-Learn more about how we make money and select our advertising partners.
+We strive to provide accurate, reliable information.
+Compensation may influence how and where card products appear on our site (including their order), and we do not include all card companies or offers.

-Opinions, reviews, analyses and recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.
+The Penny Hoarder has partnered with CardRatings for our coverage of credit card products.
+The Penny Hoarder and CardRatings may receive a commission from card issuers.
+Opinions, reviews, analyses, and recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.

 ScoreCard Research